wd5gnr/1802UNO/readme.md

 * Port 4 - Switch/Data LED
 * Port 7 - Control port.
 Set bit 0 to disable serial front panel.
 Set bit 1 to put address displays under program control (see port 2,3).

+BIOS
+===
+There is experimental support for a small number of BIOS function when BIOS=1 (see 1802config.h).
+These BIOS calls are not written in 1802 but are handled by the host.

+At present, there are two BIOS functions, and two non-standard support functions.
+* 0xFF3F - Set up SCRT.
+Put a return address in R6 and do a LBR to this address.
+On return, P=3 at your return address.
+R4 will be set up to do an SCRT call and R5 will be set up to do an SCRT return.
+* 0xFF66 - Print the string after the call to the terminal until a zero byte.
+So to print ABC<CR><LF> you would use the following code:
+     D5 FF 66 41 42 43 0D 0A 00

+In addition, the SCRT routines use the non-standard addresses 0xFF01 and 0xFF02.
+Since this is set up by 0xFF3F, even if they change, you should not notice.

+There is an example of using SCRT in the examples directory called BIOS.TXT.
+Note that when stepping "through" a BIOS call, you will see a bogus instruction fetch, but the operation should complete as intended.

 Building
 ===